top of page

 Episode 5: Flames of Fame and Fallout

-Kaye releases her solo work, striving to establish herself as an adult contemporary artist.
-While shooting an extravagant music video involving a white horse and elaborate pyrotechnics, a stunt goes horribly wrong, and she suffers injuries.
-The incident leads to public ridicule and misunderstandings, straining her relationship with Yuri even further.
-Their attempted reunion performance ends disastrously, and the two-part ways amid personal and professional turmoil.
+The band splinters as members pursue solo careers.
+One member, eager to establish a bold identity, stages an extravagant music video involving a white horse and elaborate pyrotechnics.
+Unfortunately, a stunt goes horribly wrong, resulting in injuries and public ridicule.
+The fallout strains relationships within the band even further.
+An attempted reunion performance ends disastrously, leading the group to part ways amid personal and professional turmoil.
+Key moments include:

-- The failed reunion and the emotional fallout between Yuri and Kaye.
+- The failed reunion and the emotional fallout between band members.

 Episode 6: Reunited Under New Lights